henriq-toledo/questioner/README.md

 # Questioner
 Questioner is a web application that test using questions and answers about a theme to help studying.
-Developed to be responsive to run in the PC web browser or mobile web browser.sch
+Developed to be responsive to run in the PC web browser or mobile web browser.

 ## Azure DevOps Status Badge
 [![Build Status](https://dev.azure.com/htapps/GitHub/_apis/build/status/henriq-toledo.questioner?branchName=master)](https://dev.azure.com/htapps/GitHub/_build/latest?definitionId=1&branchName=master)